ulab-uiuc/Time-R1/README.md

 ## 🧠 Dynamic Reward System

 A core component of Time-R1 is its dynamic rule-based reward system.
 This system is crucial for guiding the LLM through the complexities of temporal reasoning.
-The detailed implementation of our reward functions can be found in the following files within the `verl` framework:
+The detailed implementation of our reward functions can be found in the following files:
 *   `Time-R1/verl/utils/reward_score/time_reasoning.py` (over 1200 lines of code dedicated to various temporal comprehension reward calculations)
 *   `Time-R1/verl/utils/reward_score/time_prediction.py` (handles rewards for future time prediction tasks)